Filing a Report

-Persons wishing to file an air quality complaint may:
+Persons wishing to report an air quality incident/violation may:

-- Send the complaint via electronic mail to complaints@yrcaa.org;
+- Send the information via electronic mail to complaints@yrcaa.org;

-- Submit the complaint using the on-line complaint form below;
+- Submit the information using the on-line complaint form below;

 - Call the agency at 509-834-2050 option 4 (when calling after business hours or on a weekend, leave a recorded message); or